-Three introduced (weed) species were recorded within the vegetation monitoring sites, namely Aerva javanica, Cenchrus ciliaris and Malvastrum americanum.
+Three introduced (weed) species were recorded within the vegetation monitoring sites, namely \Aerva javanica, \Cenchrus ciliaris and \Malvastrum americanum.
 These species are not listed as a WoNS or as a Declared Pest (s22(2)) under the BAM Act (Western Australian Organism List, with all three species listed as Permitted - s11 (DPIRD 2023c).
-A. javanica and C. ciliaris both have a low environmental weed ranking, while M. americanum has a negligible environmental weed ranking (DPaW 2013).
-Weed species density and foliage cover was far higher within rehabilitation plots when compared to the controls, with this result primarily driven by the prevalence of C. ciliaris.
+A. javanica and \C. ciliaris both have a low environmental weed ranking, while \M. americanum has a negligible environmental weed ranking (DPaW 2013).
+Weed species density and foliage cover was far higher within rehabilitation plots when compared to the controls, with this result primarily driven by the prevalence of \C. ciliaris (which is excluded from analysis as per wording in the completion criteria).

-Burrup PNI rehabilitation areas satisfied two of the four minimum standards outlined in the completion criteria.
-These being: native plant species density and native species richness.
-Native species foliage cover and weed foliage cover failed to meet minimum requirements outlined in the completion criteria.
-Rehabilitation areas followed a similar trend when separated by broad vegetation complexes, with individual areas all satisfying minimum standards for native plant species density and native species richness but failing to meet requirements for native species foliage cover and weed foliage cover.
+Burrup PNI rehabilitation areas satisfied three of the four minimum standards outlined in the completion criteria.
+These being: native plant species density, native species richness and weed foliage cover.
+Native species foliage cover failed to meet minimum requirements outlined in the completion criteria.
+Rehabilitation areas followed a similar trend when separated by broad vegetation complexes, with individual areas all satisfying minimum standards for native plant species density, native species richness, and weed foliage cover but failing to meet requirements for native species foliage cover.

 Native plant density and native species richness within rehabilitation areas performed particularly well, recording comparable values the equivalent controls.
 Such a result can be partly attributed to the prevalence of disturbance specialist species, particularly within the Fabaceae and Malvaceae families.
 In addition, contour ripping has served to increase the soil's moisture holding capacity and thus provide a suitable regeneration niche for topsoil-stored seed.
 Poor native species foliage cover would be expected for such early phase rehabilitation, and this is likely to gradually improve over time given the robust native species richness and native plant densities recorded.
+Weed foliage cover was observed to remain at 0 in both Rehabilitation and Control plots (excluding extensive adjacent populations i.e. buffel grass).